-version was tested on 62 black, single-mother families in rural Alabama in a study which featured a one-year follow-up.5 11 12 Four results echo other work on the programme.
+62 black, single-parent (all mothers) families in rural Alabama in a study which featured a one-year follow-up.
+Four results echo other work on the programme.

 First, recruitment beyond women already in treatment at a mental health centre proved difficult.
 The solution was to employ a recruiter from the same background who enrolled participants from venues such as housing estates, churches, and classes for problem children.
 'Indigenous' recruiters also proved valuable in later trials.
 Secondly, over 80% of the recruited families virtually completed the 14 sessions, typical (perhaps after teething problems) of the programme.